Scenic park getaways to unplug and unwind

 Adirondack Park, NY

-At more than six million acres in size and with 2,000 miles of hiking trails, this place is plenty big enough to get lost in nature – in a good way.
+At more than six million acres in size and with 2,000 miles of hiking trails, this place is plenty big enough to get lost in nature.
 With mountains, rivers, lakes and valleys there are opportunities galore for trekking, bike riding, white-water rafting and kayaking.
 To top it off is the Wild Walk, a towering treetop walkway with bird’s-eye views across the vast forest.
 It’s not just about getting back to nature, though – there are a number of wineries and microbreweries with tasting rooms across the Adirondacks.
-And it’s all about four hours’ drive from New York City.
+It’s all about four hours’ drive from New York City.

 Anza-Borrego Desert State Park, CA

-Just a couple of hours out of San Diego, this is an “unparalleled opportunity” to experience the wonders of the Californian desert (cacti, iguanas, huge metal sculptures and all), says the California Department of Parks and Recreation.
+Just a couple of hours out of San Diego, this is an “unparalleled opportunity” to experience the wonders of the Californian desert (cacti, iguanas, sculptures and all), says the California Department of Parks and Recreation.
 The largest state park in California, Anza-Borrego Desert includes 500 miles of dirt roads, most of which require four-wheel-drive, and branching out from these are numerous hiking trails.
-There are plenty of places to camp out and it’s a great part of the world for stargazing.
+There are plenty of places to camp out and it’s a prime location for stargazing.

 Valley of Fire State Park, NV